Elisha and the Widow

 Then, he instructed her to pour the oil she had into all the vessels she gathered.
 The widow obeyed the prophet’s instructions, and recruited also her sons.
 If the sons were to be saved from slavery, they also had something to do for themselves.
 Her faith and obedience produced faith and obedience in her sons.

 The pot of oil was not much, but in the Lord’s hand it was able to fill all the pots that the widow had collected.
 Now when the last vessels was filled, the oil ceased.
 God can no longer give when man is no longer prepared to receive.

-Then she came and told Elijah.
+Then the woman came and told Elijah.
 And he said to her, “Go, sell the oil and pay your debt; and you and your sons live on the rest.”
 And thus, the Lord provided for all of her needs.
 In a similar way, our talents may not be many but God can use and increase whatever is offered to Him.

 The widow received more from the Lord than she had asked for.
 Her request was only that her sons be delivered from lives of servitude.
 But God saved her children and supplied for all of her needs.
 Thus, the Lord gives to men blessings far greater than what they ask.
 For He “is able to do immeasurably more than all we ask or imagine” (Ephesians 3:20).